-Those are the challenges retailers are facing and for which the only answer is a high availability, scalable and centralized management platform, which can take care of all remote locations quickly and efficiently.
+Those are the challenges retailers are facing and for which the only answer is a high availability, scalable, centralized management platform, which can take care of all remote locations quickly and efficiently.
 The choice of a DNS-DHCP-IPAM (DDI) solution has now become critical for success in the retail business.

 Around-the-clock availability and omni-channel experience

 The retail market is one of the most ruthless: competition is fierce, looking for the tiniest mistake that will cost you money.
-Investors are putting on more and more pressure to maximize profits, whilst enhancing the customer shopping experience.
-Although Internet has made it easy for retailers to reach a global audience, the first challenge of high performance is crucial all around the world: users must be served at any time, any moment, from anywhere.
-Especially for big events like Black Friday sales, visibility/reachability and immediate around-the-clock availability are key requirements for retailers.
+Investors are adding more and more pressure to maximize profits, whilst enhancing the customer shopping experience.
+Although the Internet has made it easy for retailers to reach a global audience, the primary challenge of high performance is crucial all around the world: users must be served at any time, any moment, from anywhere.
+In particular for big events like Cyber Monday, sales, visibility/reachability and immediate around-the-clock availability are key requirements for retailers.

 Automating opening or closing stores to increase competitiveness